briancoppedge/briancoppedge.com/index.md

 ### About Me

 A true native of Colorado, I now call Dallas, Texas home.
-I live with my beautiful wife, Jess, and my fledgling bonsai tree, Rex, that I planted from a stocking stuffer I received for Christmas this year...if he grows big and strong enough, I think I'll shape him into a tyrannosaurus rex.
+I live here with my beautiful wife, Jess, and my fledgling bonsai tree, Rex, that I planted from a stocking stuffer I received for Christmas this year...if he grows big and strong enough, I think I'll shape him into a tyrannosaurus rex.

 Jess and I love traveling and have been to 25-30 countries each.
 We also enjoy hiking, picnicing, dancing and making fun music videos.